Skip to main content

 By combining weight loss medication with a solid nutrition and exercise plan, you’re not just losing weight, you’re building a stronger, healthier, and more resilient body.

-Common Side Effects of GLP-1 Weight Loss Medications
+Common Side Effects of GLP-1 and GIP Weight Loss Medications

 Like any medication, these have side effects, most often gastrointestinal, such as: